myInterview raises $5 million for its video-based job recruitment platform – TechCrunch

 Other startups that have recently raised funding to integrate video into the recruitment process include VCV.AI, JobUFO and Willo.

-One of the main ways myInterview competes with its rival is myInterview Intelligence.
+One of the main ways myInterview competes with its rivals is myInterview Intelligence.
 If a recruiter uses myInterview Intelligence, the platform analyzes responses for key words, phrases and tone.

 MyInterview’s AI tools are based on the Big Five Personality Model, one of the main frameworks used by personality researchers.
-Personality tests, especially ones based on the “Big 5,” have been used by recruiters for years; what myInterview does is automate the process based on video transcripts instead of making candidates to fill out traditional assessments.
+Personality tests, especially ones based on the “Big 5,” have been used by recruiters for years; what myInterview does is automate the process based on video transcripts instead of making candidates fill out traditional assessments.

 By automatically creating candidate shortlists focused on workplace culture compatibility, myInterview’s founders say its machine learning-based tools can help recruiters surface applicants who might otherwise be overlooked.
 Gillman said the platform also tries to mitigate bias in the hiring process by using a diverse set of data to train its algorithms and working with behavioral psychologists to audit videos.
-(Other startups using AI to help overcome bias in hiring include RippleMatch, which also recently received funding).
+(Other startups using AI to help overcome bias in hiring include RippleMatch, which also recently received funding.)

-Of course, what makes a group of coworkers click can be hard to define, as with any other kind of relationship.
+Of course, what makes a group of co-workers click can be hard to define, as with any other kind of relationship.
 Gillman said myInterview’s team includes behavioral psychologists, machine learning engineers and general engineers, working together to crack the code of building a good team.

 For example, some candidates might flourish in a large corporation, where there is a lot of hierarchy and structure, while others might work better in small companies with a family-like environment, he said.
 “These things are quite tangible, and these are the elements we help to identify, both to the candidate and the employer.”